5 types of mutual funds

 Among the various perks of investing in mutual funds is the tax deduction benefit.
-ELSS or Equity Linked Saving Schemes are devoted to enabling investors to save taxes, as the name also indicates.
+Equity Linked Saving Schemes are devoted to enabling investors to save taxes, as the name also indicates.

 There is this whole myth surrounding mutual funds that they only come with a high-risk factor.
 On the contrary, a debt fund is also a kind of mutual fund that comes with low risk, so much so that it remains undisturbed by market fluctuations.

 Debt funds are still a better option than Fixed Deposits because they can generate a higher percentage of returns.
-So, if you are not in favour of taking high risks, debts funds are a go-to.
+So, if you are not in favor of taking high risks, debt funds are a go-to.

 If you are confused about your investment options or even hesitant about risking too much, the answer to your problems is a hybrid mutual fund.
 This kind of fund is a mixture of equity as well as debt.